 [Ryozan Town, Fukushima Prefecture] Full of nature!
 Ryozen Children's Village where you can play and learn

-The surface is rough, so children's village style is to put cardboard on their butts and slide on it!
-Everyone can skate at the same time.
-The view from the starting position is amazing.
-It takes some courage at first, but don't worry, you won't be sliding down at high speed.
-The children climbed and slipped over and over again.
-(Cardboard is sold for 50 yen each)
+The jumbo slide has been around since I was a child and is approximately 25m wide and 15m long.
+The surface is rough, so the Children's Village way of sliding down it is to put cardboard under your bottom!
+Everyone can slide down at the same time.
+The view from the starting point is amazing.
+It takes courage at first, but it's safe as you won't slide down at a very fast speed.
+The children climbed up and slid down again and again.

-Retro and thrilling ride experience
+A retro and thrilling ride experience

 Noppo Cycle

-cycle train
+Cycle train

-Battery car (small car)
+Battery car (mini car)

-Experience art and science indoors
+Art and science indoors

-The indoor facility ``Museum of Play and Learning'' opened in 1994 as Japan's first full-fledged participatory children's museum.
+The indoor facility, "Play and Learn Museum," opened in 1994 as Japan's first fully-fledged, interactive children's museum

-The museum on the first floor, located at the bottom of the stairs, has equipment that reproduces various natural phenomena that occur on Earth, and you can learn about the occurrence of tornadoes and waves.
-You'll never get tired of looking at the large music box with its mechanism and the illuminated globe.
+At the bottom of the stairs is the museum on the first floor, where you can see various natural phenomena that occur on Earth, including the creation of tornadoes and waves.You'll never get bored even if you look at the large music box with its mechanisms and the illuminated globe

 Baby-friendly rest area